ShreyVaghela/Firearms-detection-in-images-using-Tensorflow/README.md

 ![download 1](https://user-images.githubusercontent.com/20052459/45665908-dae40100-bb30-11e8-9576-02afbf1c8928.png)

 ### Future Scope
 Currently, the project only detects pistols in images.
 Further it can be extended to detect firearms in videos as well as detecting in real time.
-An alarming system can be made by triggering an e-mail to the owner or nearby police station when a pistol is detected in security cameras.
+An alarming system can be made by triggering an action like message to the nearby police station when a pistol is detected in the security cameras.

 ### Refernces
 [Tensorflow API](https://github.com/tensorflow/models/tree/master/research/object_detection)